 \subsection{Simplicial sets}

 To show that a given model category presents $\inftyGpd$, it suffices to exhibit a Quillen equivalence to a model category already known to present $\inftyGpd$.
-Here, our standard of comparison will be the classical Kan-Quillen model structure on simplicial sets~\cite[\S II.3]{quillen67}.
+Here, our standard of comparison will be the classical Kan--Quillen model structure on simplicial sets~\cite[\S II.3]{quillen67}.

 \begin{definition} The \emph{simplex category} $\Simp$ is the full subcategory of the category $\Pos$ of posets and monotone maps consisting of the finite inhabited linear orders $[n] \defeq \{0 < \cdots < n\}$ for $n \in \BN$. \end{definition}